Dynamical models for the Sculptor dwarf spheroidal in a Lambda CDM universe: Conclusions

 \section{Conclusions}

-In this paper we have presented a new distribution function based framework to study stellar populations in equlibrium within a spherical dark matter potential well.
+In this paper we have presented a new distribution function based framework to study stellar populations in equilibrium within a spherical dark matter potential well.
 We use it to study the two metallicity populations in the Sculptor dwarf spheroidal galaxy, in particular, to explore the controversial question of whether their properties exclude a cuspy profile of the kind expected in the $\Lambda$CDM cosmology.

-The family of distribution functions we consider gives substantially more freedom than the models assumed in previous studies and, as a result, leads to a weaking of the constraints implied by the observations.
+The family of distribution functions we consider gives substantially more freedom than the models assumed in previous studies and, as a result, leads to a weakening of the constraints implied by the observations.
 Although in the absence of any prior on the shape of the inner potential, we concur with previous studies that the Sculptor data prefer a shallower profile than NFW, we find this preference to be far too weak to exclude the cosmological prediction.
-Indeed, in a $\chi^2$ sense, we are able to find equilibrium models which are a good fit to the data of B08 within an NFW potential with parameters that are fully consistent with $\Lambda$CDM.
+Indeed, in a $\chi^2$ sense, we are able to find equilibrium models which are a good fit to the datasets of both B08 and WP11 within an NFW potential with parameters that are fully consistent with $\Lambda$CDM.

-Since the inner structure of dwarf galaxies appears at present as one of the few significant challenges to the standard cosmological paradigm it is unsurprising that considerable attention is focused on measuring this structure precisely.
+Since the inner structure of dwarf galaxies appears at present as one of the few significant challenges to the standard cosmological paradigm it is unsurprising that considerable attention has been focused on measuring this structure precisely.
 Unfortunately, the problem is underconstrained by currently available data, given the considerable freedom inherent in the equations of stellar dynamics.
 The analysis in this paper, while comparatively general, still makes at least two major assumptions which are known to be incorrect: dwarf spheroidal galaxies are clearly not spherically symmetric and their orbits within the Milky Way's potential ensure that most cannot be static systems in equilibrium.
-Further theoretical progress will require these shortcomings to be addressed.
+Further theoretical progress will require these shortcomings to be addressed (See Zhu et al (2016) for a recent study of Sculptor which relaxes the assumption that the stelllar distribution is spherical, while continuing to assume a spherical potential.)
 Further observational progress may be achieved by reducing the statistical and measurement uncertainties and, in the more distant future, by increasing the phase-space coverage through measurement of internal proper motions.